 Under the proposed legislation (SB 8/HB 833), prevailing wage regulations will be required on any state construction contracts exceeding $250,000, which is just about everything procured by the state.
 Local governments would be allowed to mandate prevailing wage requirements via ordinance or on specific public works projects such as schools, libraries, hospitals, police stations, affordable housing and local infrastructure and transportation projects.

-We expect prevailing wage and PLA mandate ordinances to be pushed by PLA advocates before many local governments, especially in Northern Virginia, Richmond and in the Tidewater area, if this law is enacted July 1, 2020.
-Taxpayers should be ready for PLA and prevailing wage lobbyists to run a sophisticated playbook in Virginia, as they have done so in California, Hawaii, Illinois, New York, Connecticut, New Jersey and other markets across the country, resulting in increased construction costs and reduced competition for public works contracts.
+We expect local prevailing wage and PLA mandate ordinances to be pushed by PLA advocates before many local governments, especially in Northern Virginia, Richmond and in the Tidewater area, once the law is enacted.
+Taxpayers should be ready for PLA and prevailing wage lobbyists to run a sophisticated playbook in Virginia, as they have done so in California, Hawaii, Illinois, New York, Connecticut, New Jersey and other blue states and cities across the country, resulting in increased construction costs and reduced competition for public works contracts.